tigerlily/capybara-facebook/README.md

     Given /^I am logged in with Facebook uid "(\d+)"$/ do |facebook_uid|
       facebook_parameters!({ "fb_sig_user" => facebook_uid })
     end

+And in your feature :

+	Feature: My Feature
+		@facebook
+		Scenario: My Scenario
+			Given I am logged in with Facebook uid "123456" When I go to "the homepage"
+			Then I should see "Hello"

+It's important to add the `@facebook` tag before your feature in order to switch on the Facebook Driver.

 ## Note on Patches/Pull Requests